 Moreover, parental involvement contributes significantly to children's social and emotional development.
 When parents actively participate in their child's education, it sends a strong message about the importance of learning, which can enhance the child's attitudes and motivation.
 This engagement extends beyond academics to include emotional support and involvement in extracurricular activities.
 By encouraging children to pursue their interests and participate in various activities, parents help build resilience and social skills, promoting well-rounded development.

-Family Learning programs and Parent Councils can play a crucial role in facilitating parental engagement.
+Family Learning programmes and Parent Councils can play a crucial role in facilitating parental engagement.
 Schools can partner with community settings and community partners to create opportunities for parents to get involved.
 Such collaborations not only benefit the children but also strengthen the relationship between parents, school staff, and the broader school community.

 Key Insights: